cgoehl/circuit-web-synth-editor/README.md

-Thanks to the adding of patch editor in the web Novation Circuit Component, this project is no longer relevant and no longer active.

 # Circuit Web Synth Editor

 Circuit Web Synth Editor is a Free/Libre web application to edit patches on the Novation Circuit.